skovy/cooky-cutter/docs/api.md

 !> Prefer composing factories over hardcoding `object` attributes.
 Hardcoded objects will be identical across all factory invocations so any mutations will affect all instances.

-## Size configuration object

-The size configuration object is an argument to [`array`](api#array).
-It controls the size of resulting array.
-It can be:

-1. A hardcoded number value.
-This will be identical for all invocations.
-1. A function that receives the invocation count as the only argument and returns number.
-This can be useful to have when arrays of different lengths are needed.